Statistics and Metrics#

 Statistics#

 Statistics are distinct from prognostic and diagnostic models in principle because we assume that statistics reduce existing coordinates so that the output tensors have a coordinate system that is a subset of the input coordinate system.
-This makes statistics less flexible than diagnostic models but have fewer API requirements.
+This makes statistics less flexible than diagnostic models while having fewer API requirements.

 Statistics Interface#

-Statistics API only specify a __call__() method that matches similar methods across the package.
+Statistics API only specifies a __call__() method that matches similar methods across the package.

 @runtime_checkable